Frequently Asked Questions

 Yes you can fix tiles over existing tiling, but first you need to check that the existing tiling is firmly bonded to the background, then clean and degrease the tiles.
-Make sure a polymer enhanced adhesive is used.
+We receommend that Ardex P4 Primer and a polymer enhanced adhesive is used.

 Yes, but some floors need additional preparation.
 Contact us if you require information on the additional preparation of a wooden floor.

-All new plaster must be allowed to dry for 3wks.
-Please make sure the correct wall tile adhesive is purchased
+All new plaster must be allowed to dry for 3 weeks.
+Please make sure the correct wall tile adhesive is purchased.

 Yes, providing they are of the same size and thickness.
-Please take note that the sizes listed may vary between batches.
+Please take note that the sizes listed are nominal, meanig that they can vary between batches of tiles slightly.

 Yes, but all surfaces have a maximum weight threshold they can take.
 Floor tiles are generally heavier than wall tiles so please check with us first.